Flipping Your Course Faculty Institute

 The flipped course is a pedagogical model where the typical lecture and homework elements of a course are reversed or switched.
 It introduces lecture materials in an online format so that class time can instead be devoted to problem solving, discussions, and group activities that reflect higher levels of learning.

-This summer, we will hold a 5-day faculty institute in which you can improve your knowledge and skills in designing and developing an exemplary course in a flipped format.
+We will hold a two-week faculty institute in which you can improve your knowledge and skills in designing and developing an exemplary course in a flipped format.

 Day 1, Online Only

 A. Log in to eCampus—you will be enrolled in the "Flipping Your Course" Faculty Institute, under the Courses tab

 C. Assignment 1: Complete the scavenger hunt and contribute to the research discussion using the Discussion Tool

 D. Homework: Choose one to two class sessions of your own that you would like to flip